whitneyburton/portfolios/students/kristina_brown/20150814-kristina_brown-m4.markdown

 ### Areas of Emphasis

 Coming into this module I felt not great with JavaScript.
-In the end I feel much more comfortable with JavaScript.
+Now that we are at the end I not only feel better about JavaScript, but much more comfortable with jQuery, and node, and websockets.
+Basically I learned more than I could have known I wanted to learn this module.

 ### End of Module Assessment